 Do I need Printify Premium to connect to Shopify?

-No. The free plan connects to Shopify with no feature limits on the integration itself.
-Premium gets you a 20% discount on product base costs — it pays back once you cross roughly 30 orders a month, not before.
+No. According to Printify, the platform is free to use with no upfront costs or monthly subscription required.
+The free plan connects to Shopify with no feature limits on the integration itself.
+Premium unlocks a discount on product base costs — it makes sense once your monthly order volume is high enough for the savings to exceed the plan cost.

 Can I connect more than one Shopify store to one Printify account?

 Yes.
-Printify supports up to ten connected stores per account on the free plan.
+Printify supports multiple connected stores per account.
 Repeat the install for each store.
-Each connection is independent — you can run different products on each.
+Each connection is independent — you can run different products on each store.

 Will orders from Shopify sync automatically once I'm connected?

 Yes.
-As soon as Shopify marks an order as paid, it appears in Printify under Orders → Awaiting fulfillment.
-Printify charges your card and submits the order to the provider automatically unless you have manual approval enabled under Settings → Connections.
+Once your products sync with your Shopify store, every order placed on your website flows straight to Printify for production.
+Printify charges your card and submits the order to the provider automatically unless you have manual approval enabled under Settings → Connections, in which case orders sit in Awaiting fulfillment until you approve them.

 What happens if I uninstall Printify from Shopify?